• Skip to primary navigation

 The Cheese Shop (Williamsburg’s Best Sandwiches)

-Apart from it’s excellent assortment of fine cheeses and sundries, The Cheese Shop in Williamsburg is known for one thing and one thing only: incredible sandwiches.
+Apart from its excellent assortment of fine cheeses and sundries, The Cheese Shop in Williamsburg is known for one thing and one thing only: incredible sandwiches.
 While not technically a restaurant, The Cheese Shop is one of the best places to eat in Williamsburg, by far.

 The secret here is the beloved “house dressing”, which adds flavor and intrigue to every bite of crispy bread and tender lunch meat.
 The dressing appears with nearly every sandwich, as both a necessary condiment and optional dipping sauce.
 People love it so much they also sell it in jars!
 (Incidentally, this is also a great foodie souvenir from colonial Williamsburg.)